CS2103AUG2016-T10-C4/Main/docs/DeveloperGuide.md

 ### **Integration With Other Scheduler Apps**

 **KeyboardWarrior** currently does not integrate with any other scheduler apps (e.g. `Google Calender`).
 This added functionality would be useful to attract current users of the other scheduler apps.
-We could do this by syncing the data across apps so the user can benefit from using their previous apps with ours.
+Data could be synced across apps so the user can benefit from using their previous apps with **KeyboardWarrior**.

 <!-- @@author A0139820E -->